otoofim/ObjLocalisation/README.md

 - [ ] Train agent to learn how to change alpha
 - [ ] Adding a new action for agent to be able to finish the seach in an image
+- [ ] Training the network to detect objects as well in an end-to-end manner